martin-ockajak/automorph/docs/Architecture.md

 ## [Endpoint transport](/api/automorph/spi/EndpointTransport.html)

-Existing server layer integration plugin.
+Existing transport protocol server integration plugin.

-Passively parses requests to be processed by the RPC handler and creates responses for specific transport protocol.
+Passively parses requests to be processed by the RPC handler and creates responses for specific server.

 **Depends on**